filipafcastro/fullstack_deeplearning_course/Lectures/1 - Deep Learning Fundamentals/readme.md

 ## CUDA
 Deep learning's kick-off on 2013 was not only caused by bigger datasets, but also by good libraries for matrix computations on GPUs (eg. Nvidia).
 Because all the computations in deep learning are just matrix multiplications which are easy to paralelize over the computational cores of a GPU.

-# Notebook - coding a neural network from scratch